On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Summary and Discussion

 \textsf{\textbf{Beyond homogeneous approximation:}} Another direction, which is of interest already at the classical level, consists of using the formalism of symmetry reduction presented in this paper to go beyond the homogeneous approximation in a controlled way, as it was sketched for the cosmological setting in Sec.~\ref{outlook:beyondhom}.~As discussed there, the inclusion of the next to homogeneous modes allows us to study a possibly non-perturbative description of the system, the latter being only allowed to inhomogeneously change on large scales.~This leads already to a rather complicated structure of the Hamiltonian and a possible analytic treatment of it and its solutions remains to be explored.~This would also serve as a preparation for the study of the quantisation of the system as a non-perturbative toy model beyond homogeneity.~In particular, our main interest would reside in the application of LQG quantisation techniques, and hence to construct holonomies in terms of the Ashtekar connection as well as to study any other polymerisation scheme which might eventually become available in such a setting.~Due to the fact that the model is restricted to a fixed box, it can still formally be described as a particle-mechanical system on top of which only a few slowly varying field theory degrees of freedom are considered.~This might then allow to face the problem of a midi-superspace model in a controlled way.

-\textsf{\textbf{Mode expansion for spherically-symmetric or slowly-time dependent settings:}}~In this paper we focused on a specific mode expansion based on our starting metric ansatz and leading to flat FLRW-cosmology.~Another interesting direction would then consist in extending the present framework to other kinds of geometries and sets of symmetries as e.g. spherically symmetric systems by means of a suitable mode expansion.~For example, an expansion in terms of spherical harmonics would be characterised by spherically symmetric zero modes, while the higher modes would allow to go systematically beyond the perfectly spherically-symmetric setting with potential application to black holes, maybe even rotating ones, or non-spatially flat cosmologies.~A throughout study of how different kinds of mode expansions should be adopted to describe certain (classes of) geometries would be then desirable.
+\textsf{\textbf{Mode expansion for spherically-symmetric or slowly-time dependent settings:}}~Our classical symmetry reduction procedure focused on a specific mode expansion based on a starting metric ansatz and leading to flat FLRW-cosmology.~Another interesting direction would then consist in extending the present framework to other kinds of geometries and sets of symmetries as e.g. spherically symmetric systems by means of a suitable mode expansion.~For example, an expansion in terms of spherical harmonics would be characterised by spherically symmetric zero modes, while the higher modes would allow to go systematically beyond the perfectly spherically-symmetric setting with potential application to black holes, maybe even rotating ones, or non-spatially flat cosmologies.~A throughout study of how different kinds of mode expansions should be adopted to describe certain (classes of) geometries would be then desirable.